labdao/docs/docs/small-molecule-binding/quickstart.md

 **Time required:**
 - Less than 5 minutes

-**Requirements**
-- Request an API token [here](https://whe68a12b61.typeform.com/to/PpbO2HYf).
-We'll email you one automatically so you can get started now.

 ---
 ## 1. Install Plex
 Our client, Plex, is a lightweight command line interface that enables you to run containers using a distributed compute network maintained by LabDAO.